 Women often make shoe choices that can cause painful foot problems.

 Frequent high heel wear can increase your risk for ball of foot pain including bunions, neuromas, and hammertoes.
 When wearing high heels your weight is placed primarily on the ball of the foot which places a lot of stress on the metatarsals, the toes, and the nerves.
+In addition, you're more at risk for ankle sprains due to the instability of high heels.

 Tight shoes or shoes that are too short can increase your risk for ingrown toenails and fungal toenails.
 When the toenail is pushed against the front of the shoe, hiking boot, or ski boot an ingrown toenail can result.
 Shoes that are too tight or too short can cause damage to the nail plate, making it easier for fungus to set up shop.